-In 2021, there was one property seized in Johnson County for meth labs.
-The Health Department has been working with homeowners to clear properties that have not obtained clearance certificates.
+In 2022, there were not properties seized in Johnson County for meth labs.
+The Health Department continues to work with homeowners to clear properties that have not obtained clearance certificates.
 No properties were cleared from the Indiana State Police list through testing, decontamination, or demolition.